 That something is greater than or better than something would constitute an inequality-based logical statement.
 Strangely, considering verses (4:96), (13:16) and (6:50), two things are compared in each as inequalities.

 Now, every time, any two things being thus compared also appear mentioned an unequal number of times.
 That is not so strange.
-However, that they always differ by ‘one’ throws the analyst off!
+However, that they always differ by ‘one’ throwing the analyst off!

 Now, given the universe of prophets, in the closed campaigns of most, except for the very last one, God has allowed for multiple miracles to be shared.
 (17:101; 2:87; 5:112-114) People then were given to awe, superstition and fear.
 It drove some to faithfulness.
 By the time of His Final Revelation, with the Last Prophet, God knew that, by his plan, mankind had reached intellectual maturity.

 They did not have to be stunned into acquiescence.
 One group, the Arabs, had also attained high linguistic proficiency as well as a tradition steeped in memorization.
 So, to the Arabs, He directed a revelation of high all-around literary and artistic value.